| CAS (Single) | 80-56-8 |

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature

-Alpha-pinene is valued for its ability to impart a fresh, natural pine aroma.
-It synergizes well with other terpenes and citrus notes, enhancing the overall freshness of a formulation.
-Common pitfalls include overuse, leading to a harsh or resinous character.
-It is often under-utilized in complex blends where its freshness can be a subtle enhancer.
+Alpha-pinene is valued for its ability to impart a fresh, natural character to formulations.
+It synergizes well with other terpenes and citrus components, enhancing the overall complexity and freshness.
+Formulators should be cautious of its potential to oxidize, which can lead to off-notes.
+It is often under-utilized in complex blends where its fresh character can be overshadowed by heavier components.

 Citation hooks: FlavScents; industry practice